pierre-rouleau/about-macOS/README.rst

 It is, like all used software, a work in progress, a collection that will grow and change over time.
 All text is written in reStructuredText.

-Enjoy, and please don't hesitate to provide feedback!
+If you find it useful don't hesitate to use some of the ideas, and don't hesitate to provide feedback!

 .. _document tree: doc/macos-env.rst